mslonina/Mechanic/examples/UserGuide.md

 - `int NodeProcess(int mpi_size, int node, pool **all, pool *p, setup *s)` - process the task pool loop on the specific node
-- `int LoopPrepare(int mpi_size, int node, pool **all, pool *p, setup *s)` - prepare the task loop
+- `int LoopPrepare(int mpi_size, int node, pool **all, pool *p, setup *s)` - prepare the task loop on the specific node
-- `int LoopProcess(int mpi_size, int node, pool **all, pool *p, setup *s)` - process the task loop
+- `int LoopProcess(int mpi_size, int node, pool **all, pool *p, setup *s)` - process the task loop on the specific node

 API helpers
 -----------

-Mechanic comes with a set of useful API functions and macros to read and write data, as well as attributes and allocate the memory:

 #### Memory allocation

-We provide memory allocation macros and function for 2,3 and 4-dimensional arrays of all basic datatypes:
+We provide memory allocation macros and functions for 2,3 and 4-dimensional arrays of all basic datatypes:

 - `MAllocate2(object, storage_name, buffer, datatype)`